membraneframework-labs/guide/guide/creating_app/advanced.md

 ## Selecting a clock

-Some elements (most likely sinks) may provide its clock that can be used by the elements in the pipeline as a source of ticks informing about passing time.
+Some elements (most likely sinks) may provide its clock that can be used by the elements in the pipeline to create timers generating ticks and informing about passing time.
 For example a sink, sending audio to a sound card may provide a clock based on a hardware clock on the device.

 If the pipeline ignores that clock, the clocks are not aligned, i.e. time is passing slower according to one of them, and one of the elements inside the pipeline produces data according to VM time, the tempo of data generation will be different from the tempo of data consumption.
-This will eventually result in either buffer overflow or audible 'cracks' in audio playback (if the proper amount of audio samples is not available on time).
+This will eventually result in either buffer overflow or underflow (causing, for example, audible 'cracks' in audio playback if the proper amount of audio samples is not available on time).

 Clock provider is an element that exports clock that should be used as the pipeline clock - the default clock used by elements' timers.
 When there is only one element providing clock, the pipeline can choose it automatically.
 When there are two or more such elements, you can set it by providing an atom with element's name via `:clock_provider` field inside `Membrane.Pipeline.Spec` struct:

 ```elixir
 %Spec{